Governance

 This document defines different project roles and responsibilities, establishes the decision making process, and defines how people are appointed to different roles.
 Overall, we expect every person who participates in the project to adhere to our Code of Conduct.

-Participating Organisations
+Participating Organizations

 Evaluation process

-Organisations and individuals in the roles defined below will be evaluated to ensure they have made a meaningful contribution to the project in the previous year.
+Organizations and individuals in the roles defined below will be evaluated to ensure they have made a meaningful contribution to the project in the previous year.

 Roles and responsibilities

-• Take an active role in driving the project forward
+• Take an active role in driving the project forward.

-• Help newcomers as well as long-time contributors have a great experience contributing to Invenio
+• Help newcomers as well as long-time contributors have a great experience contributing to Invenio.

-• Train members to progressively take larger responsibility in the project
+• Train members to progressively take larger responsibility in the project.

-• Publicize Invenio products and engage the community to ensure user needs are met by the project
+• Publicize Invenio products and engage the community to ensure user needs are met by the project.

-• Exemplify the Code of Conduct and serve as role models for the community
+• Exemplify the Code of Conduct and serve as role models for the community.

 • Community Manager